amirsazzad/Customers-Balance-Confirmation-PDF-Files-generation-AB-Bank-PLC./README.md

 │   ├── WMlogo.png            # Watermark image
 │   └── ablogo.png            # Logo image
-└── PDFs/                     # Folder where generated PDFs are saved Example Output
+└── PDFs/                     # Folder where generated PDFs are saved

+Example Output
 Generated PDF:
 Contains account details, balance confirmation, and a watermark.
 Saved in the PDFs folder with a filename like BC1234-231015-000001.pdf.

 Database Log:
 A new entry is added to the Attachment table with details of the generated PDF.

-Troubleshooting
+<h4>Troubleshooting</h4>
 No Rows Found:
 Ensure the pdfrange table contains valid cntfrom and cntto values.
 Verify that the BALCON table in the database contains the required account details.
 Connection Errors:
 Double-check the connection strings in App.config.
 Ensure the database server is running and accessible.

 PDF Generation Errors:
 Verify that the image paths in App.config are correct.

+After generating the PDF, an email can be sent.

 Ensure the PDFs folder has write permissions.
 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.